-Cork is often overlooked as one of the top places to see in Ireland, with most tourists opting to stay around Dublin or heading West to the Cliffs of Moher and Galway.
+Cork is often overlooked as one of the top places to see in Ireland, with most tourists opting to stay around Dublin or heading West.
 While Cork city is known to be one of the most friendly cities in Ireland, if not the world, I believe the real hidden Ireland is to be found in the Cork countryside.
-Sometimes, if you explore far enough, you will find some true hidden gems hiding right under your nose.
-Having spent the last 2 months in Cork exploring home territory, below are my top 17 secret things to do in Cork.
-Sure, many might not be a secret to locals, but I would like to think they’ll come as a welcome surprise to many visitors.
-Please leave a comment with any more suggestions you might have.
+From Fota Wildlife Park to Gougane Barra, there are so many fun things to do outdoors in County Cork Having spent the last 2 months in Cork exploring home territory, below are my top 17 best things to do in Cork.
+If you want to head straight for the English Market or on a food tour of Cork city, go ahead, but the real secrets are to be found in the countryside.

 My Top 17 Things To Do in Cork